Archival Education and Research Institutes (AERI)

 4. Foster interest in future collaborations both nationally and internationally.

 AERI will provide a dynamic venue for archival researchers and teachers to interact in an intensive, collegial collaborative environment.
-Future hosts for the Institute will include the University of Michigan (2010) and the University of North Carolina, Chapel Hill (2011).

 Eligibility for the Institute (top)

-Doctoral Student Scholarships (top)
+Doctoral Student and Un-tenured Ladder Faculty Scholarships to Attend AERI 2012 (top)

 Application Process (top)